 When we started this article, we mentioned that it is easy to grow garlic.
 They can grow anywhere as long as the place has enough water and light.
 You’ll find it growing in a port or anywhere in an enclosed place.
 You can grow your garlic virtually anywhere around your home.

 All you need to do is get a suitable seed to grow.
 That is to say that when you buy some at the local store, identify the size of the cloves you desire and put them in soil.
 With moist conditions, it will germinate and develop into a healthy bulb.
 You can experiment with many types available around your place.
-It is also possible to try new flavors from afar.
+It is also possible to try new flavours from afar.
 Just carry one when you travel somewhere or place an order for someone to bring them to you.

 How to Harvest Your Garlic